iq-coryp/documentation-testing/pages/api/product-structure.md

 Products in Product Library can have an **inheritance** relationship between a parent (Master Product or Variation) and child (Variation or Revision).

-Inheriting an [IdentifierGroup](#identigiergroup) allows a child to have an identicial set of [Identifiers](#identifier) as its parent.
+Inheriting an [IdentifierGroup](#identifiergroup) allows a child to have an identicial set of [Identifiers](#identifier) as its parent.

 IdentifierGroups can also be **synched**, allowing a child to automatically inherit any changes made to the inherited group.

-Note that Identifiers can only be synced as a complete set, either all Identifiers of a specific type (Vendur, UPC, Manufacturer) are synced, or none are.
+Note that Identifiers can only be synced as a complete set, either all Identifiers of a specific type (Vendor, UPC, Manufacturer) are synced, or none are.

 By forcing a child to override an IdentifierGroup, we prevent the sync and allow the child to have different Identifiers than its parent.